 Probably the most common correctness problem resulting from the use of one kind of expression where a syntactically similar expression should have been used has to do with the use of short-circuit vs. non-short-circuit Boolean-valued operations (for example, "and then" and "or else" vs. "and" and "or"), as in

-if (Ptr /= null) and (Ptr.all.Count > 0) then ... end if;
+if (P /= null) and (Ptr.all.Count > 0) then ... end if;

 -- should have used "and then" to avoid dereferencing null